Ovid/opensky-api/README.md

 my $states = $api->get_states;
 ```

-Returns an instance of [WebService::OpenSky::Response::States](https://metacpan.org/pod/WebService%3A%3AOpenSky%3A%3AStates). if `raw => 1` was passed
+Returns an instance of [WebService::OpenSky::Response::States](https://metacpan.org/pod/WebService%3A%3AOpenSky%3A%3AResponse%3A%3AStates).
-to the constructor, this will be the raw data structure instead.

-This API call can be used to retrieve any state vector of the
+This API call can be used to retrieve any state vector of the OpenSky.
+Please
-OpenSky.
-Please note that rate limits apply for this call.
-For API calls
+note that rate limits apply for this call.
+For API calls without rate
-without rate limitation, see `get_my_states`.
+limitation, see `get_my_states`.

 By default, the above fetches all current state vectors.

-You can (optionally) request state vectors for particular airplanes or times using the following request parameters:
+You can (optionally) request state vectors for particular airplanes or times
+using the following request parameters:

 ```perl
 my $states = $api->get_states(